coolkidscoding/GameProgramming/Lessons/Lesson01/Lesson01.md

 spamRect.right = 350
 spamRect.left
 ```

 150

-Here’s a list of all the attributes that pygame.Rect objects provide
+Here’s a list of all the attributes that pygame.Rect objects provide:

 |Attribute Name|Description|
 |--------------|-----------|